metamaps/metamaps/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see [http://www.gnu.org/licenses/].

-With any questions or comments, contact Ishan Shapiro and Connor Turland at team@metamaps.cc.